Facebook, Microsoft said shopping Manhattan space

 In the last five years, information technology jobs in the city have increased nearly 29 percent to 52,900, according to a report issued last month by the Center for an Urban Future.
 The report identified 486 digital startups created in New York since 2007 that have received angel, VC or other outside funding.

-Many of those companies are located south of 34th Street in Manhattan’s Midtown South office market, the New York home of Internet search and advertising powerhouse Google Inc (GOOG.O).
+Many of those companies are located south of 34th Street in Manhattan’s Midtown South office market, the New York home of Internet search and advertising powerhouse Google Inc.